The world’s safest and most dangerous countries

 This year it sat at the very bottom of the Global Peace Index, created by the Institute for Economics and Peace (IEP), a comprehensive measure which takes into account factors such as militarisation, freedom of speech, violent and sexual crime rates and natural disasters to rank countries according to their safety.

-Here are the IEP’s ten safest and ten most dangerous countries on Earth:
+Here’s the GPI ranking of the ten safest and ten most dangerous countries on Earth:

 Ten most dangerous countries